shawa/aiste/README.md

 # Aiste
-A simple, barebones framework for writing essays/reports.
+A simple, barebones yoke for writing essays/reports.
 This was born of what *I* find myself doing every time I have a report to write for college.
 Simply clone the repo and get writing.

 * Write your chapters as numbered [markdown](http://daringfireball.net/projects/markdown/syntax) files in `chapters`